Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/self-hosting-libraries.md

 You can have Launch deliver builds as a packaged .zip file \(encryption optional\).
 You can then unzip the package and insert the contents into your release cycle to place them on your own servers.

-Use a [Managed by Adobe](adapters.md#managed-by-adobe) adapter and select the [Archive](environments.md#archive) option on your environment.
+Use a [Managed by Adobe](hosts.md#managed-by-adobe) host and select the [Archive](environments.md#archive) option on your environment.
 The environment provides a download link.
 Whenever a build is created, you can retrieve it from the provided download link.

 #### Direct Delivery

 You can have Launch deliver builds directly to an SFTP server that you created.
 You take responsibility to get these filed into your release cycle and push them live.

-To perform a direct delivery, you should create an [SFTP adapter](adapters.md#sftp) and assign that adapter to your environment.
+To perform a direct delivery, you should create an [SFTP host](hosts.md#sftp) and assign that host to your environment.
 Whenever you build a library in that environment, the files are delivered to your SFTP server.